Wrapping Up in this Post

 Testifying and Non-Testifying Expert Witnesses

 While we're talking about testifying expert witnesses, I should mention a distinction that you'll see a lot of litigating attorneys making-- the distinction between testifying and non-testifying expert witnesses.
-The bottom line is simply this: if an attorney retains an expert witness to testify at trial, prior reports and communications with that expert witness are discoverable, but if the expert witness is not called to testify, then the opposing side can discover anything about that expert witness.
+The bottom line is simply this: if an attorney retains an expert witness to testify at trial, prior reports and communications with that expert witness are discoverable, but if the expert witness is not called to testify, then the opposing side can't discover anything about that expert witness.

 To non-lawyers, this all-or-nothing approach may seem really strange but it is based on two different ideas: attorney work product doctrine and open discovery.
 In the case of attorney work product, courts generally recognize a privilege against forcing disclosure of research conducted by an attorney in preparation for litigation.
 The idea that I've always heard is that we want attorneys to be diligent in researching their cases-- and if an attorney could just take advantage of their opponent's research, it would tend to make attorneys less diligent in preparing for trial.
 So, if an attorney hires an expert to review a case and render an opinion, that should be shielded from discovery.
 So this encourages attorneys to hire experts to investigate their cases and render honest opinions.